pabwlc/memristive-dual-agent-circuit/README.md

 If you use these files, please cite the associated paper:

-**A Dual-Agent Memristive Circuit for Imitation Learning and Inequity-Related Emotion Modulation**
+**Memristor-Based Circuit of Dual-Agent Imitation Learning and Emotion Modulation**